-- 8. Plaintiff Barnes was a 360 Savings accountholder beginning on or about February 1, 2013, when her two ING Direct savings accounts were converted to 360 Savings accounts.
+8. Plaintiff Barnes was a 360 Savings accountholder beginning on or about February 1, 2013, when her two ING Direct savings accounts were converted to 360 Savings accounts.
 She used those account over the years, and added substantial funds to them between 2020 and 2023.
+It is estimated that Plaintiff Barnes lost over eight thousand dollars (\$8,000) in interest payments that she would have received had Capital One exercised its interest rate discretion in good faith, commensurate with the 360 Performance Savings account.

+9. Plaintiff Hans has been a 360 Savings accountholder since on or about February 1, 2013, when his ING Direct savings account was converted to a 360 Savings account.
+Hans used the account as an emergency savings fund and contributed money to it over the years.
+As a result of Capital One's failure to adjust the interest rate associated with his 360 Savings account in good faith, Plaintiff Hans lost approximately one thousand dollars (\$1,000) in interest payments.

-It is estimated that Plaintiff Barnes lost over eight thousand dollars (\$8,000) in interest payments that she would have received had Capital One exercised its interest rate discretion in good faith, commensurate with the 360 Performance Savings account. - 9.
-Capital One's conduct caused its 360 Savings accountholders to lose millions of dollars of interest in the aggregate since September 2019, and especially since interest rates began rising rapidly in March of 2022, benefiting Capital One at the expense of its customers. - 10.
-Capital One was financially motivated to breach the covenant of good faith and fair dealing and to make materially false and misleading statements with respect to the 360 Savings account.
+10. Capital One's conduct caused its 360 Savings accountholders to lose millions of dollars of interest in the aggregate since September 2019, and especially since interest rates began rising rapidly in March of 2022, benefiting Capital One at the expense of its customers.

+11. Capital One was financially motivated to breach the covenant of good faith and fair dealing and to make materially false and misleading statements and/or omissions with respect to the 360 Savings account.
 Capital One was able to report higher profits by underpaying 360 Savings customers for the use of their cash.
 According to its Form 10-K filed with the U.S. Securities and Exchange Commission, Capital One earned \$27.1 billion in net interest income in 2022, an increase of over 12% from the prior year.
 Capital One accomplished this increase in profits in part by exercising its discretion unfairly with respect to the interest rate Capital One paid to its 360 Savings customers.